Raystown Lake Fishing Reports May 2026 | Live Updates & Tips

 When standard presentations fail, finesse tactics save the day.
 Light line, small lures, and subtle presentations fool educated fish that ignore traditional offerings.

-Ned rigs have revolutionized finesse fishing.
+Ned rigs also excel in clear water conditions.
 These simple mushroom head jigs paired with floating soft plastics create an irresistible action that triggers strikes from inactive fish.

 Raystown Lake Fish Records & Trophy Potential